javadev/LeetCode-in-Java/src/main/java/g0101_0200/s0104_maximum_depth_of_binary_tree/readme.md

 }
 ```

-This implementation follows the steps outlined above and efficiently solves the problem of finding the maximum depth of a binary tree in Java.
+This implementation follows the steps outlined above and efficiently computes the maximum depth of the binary tree in Java using DFS traversal.